NoahMelle/annexbios/readme.md

+## For Teachers!

+All teachers involved in this project will have received an Email about the credentials needed for this project.

 # AnnexBios Headquarters API

 Welcome to the AnnexBios Headquarters API repository!
 This project serves as the core backend system for all our movie theater establishments, providing a centralized API for data management and communication between branches.
 We also host a homepage that provides general information.